richgieg/LinuxServerConfig/README.md

 This is the fifth and final project in my pursuit of the Full Stack Web Developer Nanodegree from Udacity.
 Following is Udacity's description for this project:

 You will take a baseline installation of a Linux distribution on a virtual machine and prepare it to host your web applications, to include installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.
 A deep understanding of exactly what your web applications are doing, how they are hosted, and the interactions between multiple systems are what define you as a Full Stack Web Developer.
 In this project, you’ll be responsible for turning a brand-new, bare bones, Linux server into the secure and efficient web application host your applications need.

-To access the hosted web application, visit one of the two web URLs listed in the **Access Info** section below.
-The links are only temporary, however, since the virtual machine only needs to be provisioned to me long enough for this project to be graded by Udacity.
 ```

 ```

-##REQUIRED FUNCTIONALITY
-- Configured and secured Amazon EC2 virtual server running Ubuntu
-- Performed necessary config to host my ItemCatalog application (Udacity Full Stack Project #3) using Apache and PostgreSQL

-####Access Info
+##ACCESS INSTRUCTIONS
+To access the hosted web application, visit one of the two web URLs listed in the section below.
+The links are only temporary, however, since the virtual machine only needs to be provisioned long enough for this project to be graded by Udacity.
 ```
 Server IP: 52.34.202.209
 SSH Port: 2200